guillermolissa/honeycomb/README.md

     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
+    ├── notebooks          <- Jupyter notebooks (Source code for use in this project) │    │
+    │    └── visualization  <- Scripts to create exploratory and results oriented │
-    └── notebooks          <- Jupyter notebooks (Source code for use in this project) ├── __init__.py    <- Makes src a Python module │
+    └── src               <- Jupyter notebooks (Source code for use in this project) │
+        ├── __init__.py    <- Makes src a Python module
+        │
         ├── data           <- Scripts to download or generate data